junggeehoon/ATM-controller/README.md

 So, I divided project into two parts: 1.
 ATM controller to interact with user.
 2. Bank system to receive request from ATM and send respond.

+In real ATM controllers, rather than directly calling methods from bank system, ATM controller would make a API request to a server and server will handle data within a database.

 ### Bank System
 Each account has account number associated with, and balance remaining.
 Each card will be stored into map with cardnumber as key and pin number as value.
 Each account will be stored into map with accountNumber as key and account as value.

 ### ATM Controller
+ATM will communicate with the bank system (server) to retrieve information such as remaining balance.
+It has internal variables to track current card information and account number.
+(Similiar to token or cookie in frontend that can store information inside the browser.)
+When user inserts card and select account, it will save these data temporarily, and send request to bank system. (server)